4101 MacCorkle Avenue S.E

 A retiree who is married and elects a survivor option naming someone other than their spouse must have their spouse complete a voluntary spousal waiver.
 A named survivor must be a natural person with an insurable interest in the member's life.
-An option may not be revoked or changed after the member receives their first annuity payment.
+An option may not be revoked or changed after the member receives their first annuity payment unless permitted pursuant to W.Va.
+Code §7-14D-12.
 If a named survivor under an option dies before a retiree, the retiree may elect a new survivor option; however, the new option will result in a further reduction in the retiree's monthly annuity benefit.

 Beneficiary Option Prior to Retirement

 If a member is not married, or if he or she does not have a dependent child(ren) or a dependent parent(s), the member may elect to name a beneficiary or beneficiaries to receive a return of accumulated contributions at his or her death.
 The member must complete a Pre-Retirement Beneficiary form and return it to the Board.
 The member should keep a copy of this form for his or her records.
 If a member's family situation changes (marriage, birth, death, divorce, etc.), his or her beneficiary designation should be reevaluated.